lorandcheng/led-games/client/games/README.md

         """
         return True if game needs setup. also set self.setupDone flag at some point (in parseData perhaps)
         """

+    def idle(self):
+        while not self.turn:
+            pass
+            """
+            any actions done while waiting for opponent
+            """

     def parseData(self, data):
         """